-- Our main hospital entrance will be open Monday through Friday from 7:00 am to 5:00 pm.
+- Our main hospital entrance will be open with Screening Monday through Friday from 7:00 am to 5:00 pm.

 - 1 Adult Support Person/Visitor Per Patient (with exception, below): We understand wanting to be close to family and friends while they are recovering from an illness or surgery.
 To best protect the potential community spread of COVID-19 and to protect those with already compromised immune systems, we are limiting visitors to 1 (one) Adult Support person/visitor* per patient (exception below).
 Visitors that are identified as high risk per the criteria will be asked to go home and will not be able to enter the facility to visit the patient.